M-C-Niroshan/M-C-Niroshan/README.md

 <h1 align="center"> Welcome to My GitHub Profile! 👋</h1>

 🌟 Hi there!
-I'm an ICT student with a keen focus on Software Technology.
-My passion lies in creating innovative ideas and solving real-world problems through practical projects.
-I believe in the power of technology to transform lives and drive progress.
+I'm an ICT student focused on Software Technology, passionate about creating new ideas and solving real-world problems through practical projects.

 ---